MAPF-Competition/Start-Kit/Prepare_Your_Submission.md

 #### The default scheduler
 In `src/TaskScheduler.cpp`, you can find the default task scheduler, which calls functions that are further defined in `default_planner/scheduler.cpp`.
 - The preprocessing function of the default scheduler (see `schedule_initialize()` in `scheduler.cpp`) calls the `DefaultPlanner::init_heuristics()` function (see `default_planner/heuristics.cpp`) to initialize a global heuristic table, which will be used to store the distances between different locations.
 These distances are computed on demand during the simulation.
 The scheduler uses these distances to estimate the completion time of a given task for a given robot.
 - The scheduling function of the default scheduler (see `schedule_plan()` in `scheduler.cpp`) implements a greedy scheduling algorithm: Each time when the `schedule_plan()` function is called, it iterates over each robot that does not have an assigned task.
-For each iterated robot, the algorithm iterates over tasks that are not assigned to any robot and assign the one with minimal makespan (the distance to travel from the robot current location through every errand of the task) to the robot.
+For each iterated robot, the algorithm iterates over tasks that are not assigned to any robot and assigns the one with minimal makespan (the distance to travel from the robot's current location through every errand of the task) to the robot.

 #### The default planner
 In `src/MAPFPlanner.cpp`, you can find the default planner implementation, which calls the functions that are further defined in `default_planner/planner.cpp`.
 The default planner shares the same heuristic distance tables with the default scheduler.
 Its `initialize()` function prepares necessary data structures and a global heuristic table (if not initialized by the scheduler).
-Its `plan()` function computes collision free actions for the current timestep.
+Its `plan()` function computes collision-free actions for the current timestep.

 The MAPF planner implemented in the default planner is a variant of Traffic Flow Optimised Guided PIBT, [Chen, Z., Harabor, D., Li, J., & Stuckey, P. J. (2024, March).
 Traffic flow optimisation for lifelong multi-agent path finding.
 In Proceedings of the AAAI Conference on Artificial Intelligence (Vol. 38, No. 18, pp. 20674-20682).](https://ojs.aaai.org/index.php/AAAI/article/view/30054/31856).
-The planner first optimises traffic flow assignments for each robot, then computes collision free actions using [Priority Inheritance with Backtracking](https://www.sciencedirect.com/science/article/pii/S0004370222000923) following the optimised traffic flow.
+The planner first optimises traffic flow assignments for each robot, then computes collision-free actions using [Priority Inheritance with Backtracking](https://www.sciencedirect.com/science/article/pii/S0004370222000923) following the optimised traffic flow.
 A more detailed technical report will be provided soon.

 ### SharedEnv
-The `SharedEnvironment` API provides necessary information for you to compute schedule and plan actions.
-This data structure (defined as `env` in `inc/MAPFPlanner.h`, `inc/Entry.h`, and `inc/TaskScheduler.cpp`) describes the simulated setup and the state of current timestep:
+The `SharedEnvironment` API provides the necessary information for you to compute schedule and plan actions.
+This data structure (defined as `env` in `inc/MAPFPlanner.h`, `inc/Entry.h`, and `inc/TaskScheduler.cpp`) describes the simulated setup and the state of the current timestep:
 -  `num_of_robots`: `int`, the total team size.
 -  `rows`: `int`, the number of rows of the map.
 -  `cols`: `int`, the number of columns of the map.
 -  `map_name`: `string`, the map file name.
 -  `map`: vector of `int`, stores the map.
 -  `file_storage_path`: `string`, used for indicating the path for file storage, refer to section 'Local Preprocessing and Large Files'.
--  `goal_locations`: vector of vector of `pair<int,int>`: current goal location of each robot, which is the first unfinished errand of scheduled task.
+-  `goal_locations`: vector of vector of `pair<int,int>`: current goal location of each robot, which is the first unfinished errand of the scheduled task.
 The first int is the goal location, and the second int indicates the timestep that the task was allocated.
 -  `current_timestep`: `int`, the current timestep according to the simulator. *Please be aware that current_timestep may increment during a `plan()` call.
 This occurs when a planner exceeds the time limit for a given timestep*
 -  `curr_states`: vector of `State`, the current state for each robot at the current time step.
 -  `plan_start_time`: `chrono::steady_clock::time_point`, stores the exact time `Entry::compute()` was called, the `Entry::compute()` should return proposed plan and schedule no more than `time_limit` ms following the plan_start_time.
-- `curr_task_schedule`: `vector<int>`, the current schedule return by the Task Manager. `curr_task_schedule[i]` indicate the `task_id` scheduled for robot`i`. `-1` indicating a robot has no scheduled task.
+- `curr_task_schedule`: `vector<int>`, the current schedule return by the Task Manager. `curr_task_schedule[i]` indicates the `task_id` scheduled for robot `i`. `-1` indicates a robot has no scheduled task.
 - `task_pool`: `vector<Task>`,  All the revealed but unfinished tasks.

 ## What to implement for each track

+- Scheduling Track:
+You need to implement your own scheduler, which will work with the default planner.
+Check out the [Implement your scheduler](./Prepare_Your_Submission.md#implement-your-scheduler) section for more details.

 - Planning Track:
 You need to implement your own planner, which will work with the default scheduler.
 Check out the [Implement your planner](./Prepare_Your_Submission.md#implement-your-planner) section for more details.

-- Scheduling Track:
-You need to implement your own scheduler, which will work with the default planner.
-Check out the [Implement your scheduler](./Prepare_Your_Submission.md#implement-your-scheduler) section for more details.

 - Combined Track:
 You need to implement your own planner and scheduler.
 You can also modify the entry to meet your needs.
-Check out[Implement your planner](./Prepare_Your_Submission.md#implement-your-planner), [Implement your scheduler](./Prepare_Your_Submission.md#implement-your-scheduler) and [Implement your entry](./Prepare_Your_Submission.md#implement-your-entry) for more details.
+Check out [Implement your planner](./Prepare_Your_Submission.md#implement-your-planner), [Implement your scheduler](./Prepare_Your_Submission.md#implement-your-scheduler) and [Implement your entry](./Prepare_Your_Submission.md#implement-your-entry) for more details.

 ### Implement your scheduler

+If you are only competing in the scheduler track, you can ignore [Implement your planner](./Prepare_Your_Submission.md#implement-your-planner) and [Implement your entry](./Prepare_Your_Submission.md#implement-your-entry).
+Instead, read [Entry Integration](./Prepare_Your_Submission.md#Entry-Integration) to understand how the default planner and default Entry work.

 The starting point for implementing your scheduler is to look at the files `src/TaskScheduler.cpp` and `inc/TaskScheduler.h`.
 - Implement your own preprocessing function `TaskScheduler::initialize()`.
 - Implement your own scheduling function `TaskScheduler::plan()`.
 The inputs to the `plan` function are a time limit and a reference to a vector of integers as the resulting schedule.
 The ith integer in the result scheduler is the index of the task assigned to the ith robot.